 University of the People does not discriminate on any basis and is committed to equality of opportunity.
 Discrimination is defined as (1) treating members of a protected class less favorably because of their membership in that class or (2) having a policy or practice that has a disproportionately adverse impact on protected class members.
 University of the People will not engage in discrimination and prohibits all forms of harassment in its educational and employment programs, policies, practices, or procedures on the basis of race, color, sex, religion, national origin, age, disability, sexual orientation including gender identity, and veteran status.
 The University will comply with all federal and state non-discrimination, equal opportunity and affirmative action laws, orders and regulations.
 This non-discrimination policy applies to admissions, employment, access to and treatment in University programs and activities.

 University of the People recognizes and accepts its obligations to provide reasonable accommodations to qualified disabled students in its educational programs.Applicants with questions about disability accommodations should confer with their Admissions Advisor.
-Students accepted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisor and it will be directed to the Disability Services Committee, that will review the request and make a decision.
+Students accepted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisor and it will be directed to the Disability Services Committee.
 Students will receive written notification by the Office of Student Services of accommodations offered and/or denied within six weeks.
 UoPeople is committed to maintaining the confidentiality of all student records related to requests for disability accommodations.